-Brands are adapting and offering new eco-friendly products, but consumers need a way to find these new offerings.
+Brands are adapting and offering new eco-friendly products, but consumers need a way to find and educate themselves about these new offerings.

 "I wish eco-friendly choices were more convenient"